wp-plugins/stumble-for-wordpress/readme.txt

 Tested up to: 2.6.2
 Stable tag: 0.2

-Stumble! for WordPress extends WordPress to support a "random article" feature, similar to StumbleUpon's StumbleThru and Wikipedia's (Mediawiki's) random article feature.
+Stumble! for WordPress extends WordPress to support a "random article" feature, similar to StumbleUpon's StumbleThru.
 Increases pageviews.

 == Description ==